 Thus, you can consider each item in this section as one animation, and take your time to think between two movies of a given playlist.
 Feel free to replay each sequence if you didn't understand it right away.
 I have also included a few comments in the movie, so I hope they are understandable without me standing there and explaining them.

 Besides movies, I have also been busy creating various still 3D images, either for publications, talks, posters, or simply to create beautiful things.
 Some of these pictures made it into books, others into art competitions, but most of them were custom made for my conference posters, and were therefore only shown once.

 I think that's a pity, so I decided to show them here on my site.
-You can choose between "flat 3D", "anaglyph 3D" and "360".
+You can choose between "flat 3D" and "anaglyph 3D".
 The "flat 3D" you can enjoy as is, the "anaglyph 3D" pictures should be viewed with anaglyph red-cyan 3D glasses, just as some of my movies above.
-The "360" section displays 360 degrees stereo images, which should be looked at with virtual reality headsets or much cheaper cardboard solutions like Google Cardboard.